techjollof/M365UnifiedAuditLogAnalyzer/AuditLogGUI.md

   - Highlight search results in the TreeView
 - :pushpin: **Enable multiple selection**
   - Enable multiple log entry selection in the data view section
-- :pushpin: **Export selected log entry**
+- :white_check_mark: **Export Filtered log entry**
-  - Enable multiple log entry selection in the data view section
-  -
+  - Ability to the filtered data content as JSON or CSV